Codex Dublinensis: History

-The codex was discovered by John Barrett in 1787, under some cursive writing.
+The history of the codex is unknown until the underlying text was discovered by John Barrett in 1787, under some cursive writing.
 Barrett published its text in 1801, but with errors.
 The codex was exposed to chemicals by Tregelles, and was deciphered by him in 1853.
 Tregelles added about 200 letters to the text of Barrett.
+A further edition was published by T. K. Abbott in 1880.

-The codex is located now in the Trinity College Library (K 3.4) in Dublin.
+The codex is currently located in the Trinity College Library (shelf number K 3.4) in Dublin, Ireland.